ljw1004/csharpspec/csharp/namespaces.md

 Above, within member declarations in the `N2` namespace, the static members and nested types of `N1.A` are directly available, and thus the method `N` is able to reference both the `B` and `M` members of `N1.A`.

-A *using_static_directive` specifically does not import extension methods directly as static methods, but makes them available for extension method invocation (§7.6.6.2).
+A *using_static_directive` specifically does not import extension methods directly as static methods, but makes them available for extension method invocation ([Extension method invocations](expressions.md#extension-method-invocations)).
 In the example

 ```csharp
 namespace N1